kw496/wanda-henry/README.md

 # Wanda Henry Website

 This is the website for Wanda Henry.

-It was designed and built by Kathy Wang.
+It was designed and built by Kathy Wang, and it is owned by Young Wang.

 <!-- # Submission Instructions